 ‘elmets, pistols, an’ carbines weapons and equipment rendered obsolete in the conditions of the Anglo-Boer War.
 Helmets were much too visible: slouch hats came to be the preferred headgear.

-[Stanza 6] makin’ a mount to the same a dismounted man was useless to his mounted comrades until he had found himself a horse, besides missing the action.
+makin’ a mount to the same Acquiring a horse.
+A dismounted man was useless to his mounted comrades until he had found himself a horse, besides missing the action.
 Not feeling it was stealing to equip himself with a new mount, if asked where he got it he would reply ‘made it.’

 footsack Anglicised spelling of voetsak or more properly voertsek, meaning ’go away’, a term used with dogs.